TonnyG95/ci-projectnew/README.md

 Accent color: F09819 \
 Font Color: CDCDCD

-The font used in this design is Roboto

 ## Features

 * Mostly dark design so that visitors will not strain their eyes when visiting.